Algebraic geometry over the residue field of the infinite place: Introduction

 The paper consists of two parts.
 First, instead of using Nikolai Durov's full machinery, we give a gentle introduction to the theory of algebras and modules over $\Finfty$.
-In Section 2, we introduce semifields, including finite extensions, modules and algebras, and motivate using polynomial rings as the ring of functions.
+In Section 2, we introduce $\Finfty$-fields, including finite extensions, modules and algebras, and motivate using polynomial rings as the ring of functions.
 By looking at modules as semilattices, with the addition functioning as a meet-operation, in Section 3 we show how these can be extended into lattices (\ref{thm:finislat}, \ref{thm:infislat}), and use this to understand dual modules (\ref{thm:findual}, \ref{thm:infdual}) and $\Hom$-modules (\ref{thm:homstruct}), at first for finite modules, then using topology, to infinite modules.
 In fact, any module can be embedded into one where infinite sums and joins exist.
 In Section 4, we examine the theory of congruences and kernels.
 In particular, it turns out that for any ideal there is always a maximal congruence whose kernel is the ideal, which can be identified by a separability condition (\ref{thm:maxcongmodule} and \ref{thm:maxcongalgebra}).
-Then we turn to congruences in semifields, where the congruence is characterized completely by the equivalence class of $1$, neatly mirroring classical ring theory with the equivalence class of $0$.
+Then we turn to congruences in $\Finfty$-fields, where the congruence is characterized completely by the equivalence class of $1$, neatly mirroring classical ring theory with the equivalence class of $0$.

 Second, we take the first steps towards algebraic geometry over $\Finfty$.
 Our theory is mainly motivated by a novel approach by D\'aniel Jo\'o and Kalina Mincheva (\cite{joo2014}, \cite{joo2015}).
-One of the key ideas in these papers is that congruences are more natural objects to study than ideals.
-The authors define prime congruences, and study tropical geometry using prime congruences instead of prime ideals.
+One of the key ideas in these papers is that prime congruences are more natural objects to study than prime ideals.
+The authors study tropical geometry using prime congruences instead of prime ideals, and they prove a version of Hilbert's Nullstellensatz in the realm of tropical geometry.
 We follow this key idea and we define prime congruences in algebras over $\Finfty$ and, among others, we show that the polynomial ring of $n$ variables has Krull dimension $n$ (see Corollary \ref{cor:krull}), and we derive a prime decomposition theorem (see Theorem \ref{thm:primedec}).
-As a consequence, we bring in line the theory of modules and algebras over $\Finfty$ with the theory of classical finite fields. \\
+As a consequence, we bring in line the theory of modules and algebras over $\Finfty$ with the theory of classical finite fields.